Model-Checking for First-Order Logic with Disjoint Paths Predicates in Proper Minor-Closed Graph Classes: Logic for -scattered paths Logic for s-scattered paths

 \subsection{Proof of~\autoref{thm_induced}}

 In this subsection, we sketch how to prove~\autoref{thm_induced}.
 Our strategy is the same as for the proof of~\autoref{thm_main} and in what follows we discuss how to recreate definitions and results of the previous sections in the setting of $s$-scattered paths.
+We use $s\text{-}\mathsf{sig}$ to denote the signature obtained from $\mathsf{sig}$ where we replace the atomic types concerning disjoint paths predicates with scattered disjoint path predicates.

 First of all, we stress that since we work with graphs of bounded Euler genus, we can avoid the use of the framework of flat walls.
 In fact, using~\cite[Lemma 6.2]{GolovachST20hittarxiv} (see also~\cite{BodlaenderDDFLP16,DemaineFHT05sube,DemaineHT04theb,FominGT11cont,DemaineH08line,GeelenRS04embe,CabelloVL16find,DemaineFHT05sube}), we can find a disk-embedded wall of bounded treewidth compass in a surface-embedded of large enough treewidth.
 Before presenting this result, we give some additional definitions.
-Given a closed disk $\Delta$ and an integer $q\in\mathbb{N}_{\geq 3}$, a {\em $\Delta$-embedded $q$-wall} of $G$ is a $q$-wall $W$ that is embedded on $\Delta$ and whose perimeter is the boundary of $\Delta$.
-The {\em compass} of $W$, denoted by ${\sf Compass}(W)$, is the graph $G\cap \Delta$.
+Given a closed disk $\Delta$ and an integer $q\in\mathbb{N}_{\geq 3}$, a \emph{$\Delta$-embedded $q$-wall} of $G$ is a $q$-wall $W$ that is embedded on $\Delta$ and whose perimeter is the boundary of $\Delta$.
+The \emph{compass} of $W$, denoted by ${\sf Compass}(W)$, is the graph $G\cap \Delta$.

 \begin{proposition} There exists a constant $\newcon{dsdfsffds}$ and an algorithm that given an $n$-vertex graph $G$ of Euler genus at most $g$ and an integer $q\in \mathbb{N}_{\geq 3}$, outputs either a closed disk $\Delta$ and a $\Delta$-embedded $q$-wall $W$ of $G$ whose compass has treewidth at most $\conref{dsdfsffds}\cdot q$ or a tree decomposition of $G$ of width at most $\conref{dsdfsffds}\cdot q$.
 Moreover, this algorithm runs in $2^{\mathcal{O}_g(q^2)}\cdot n$ time. \end{proposition}